edgelesssys/contrast/dev-docs/security-overview.md

 - **Manifest**: A configuration (.json) within the Contrast coordinator that defines the trusted reference state of your cluster.
 It specifies cryptographic hashes for all application workloads The Contrast coordinator ensures that CVM attestations are always verified against this manifest before initialized as trusted.

 - **Contrast CLI**: A command-line tool to verify the integrity and authenticity of the coordinator and the entire deployment via remote attestation.
 It can also be used by data owners to verify a deployment.
 As it serves as a root of trust for the deployment, ensuring its integrity and authenticity is crucial for both the workload operator and data owner.
-It is also used for automatically pre-processing deployment files, adjusting them for a secure Contrast integration.
+It's also used for automatically pre-processing deployment files, adjusting them for a secure Contrast integration.

 ```mermaid